ADVOCATING FOR

 The Alaska Association of Naturopathic Doctors is proud to support providers offering naturopathic medicine to Alaskans.
 But state rules currently prevent NDs from offering the best care.

 New legislation would change that.
-The AKAND is working hard this legislative session to pass House Bill 147.
+The AKAND is working hard this legislative session to pass House Bill 147 (the Senate version is SB 193.)

 The new law would establish a clear scope of practice for naturopathic doctors that reflects our education and training.
 The current law is outdated, limiting the ability of naturopathic doctors to provide comprehensive care to patients.
 House Bill 147 allows licensed practitioners to issue vitamins, minerals and non-controlled-substance prescription medications and perform minor office procedures.